folkwinr/US-EV-Market-Analysis/04_Documentation/methodology.md

 ## 7. Assumptions & Limitations

-- Data is a single snapshot in time (no time-series or trend lines).
+- The dataset shows registered vehicle stock, not annual vehicle sales.
+- The data represents one point in time, so it does not show yearly growth.
-- Charging infrastructure counts (fast chargers, stations) are not included;
+- Vehicle counts are rounded to the nearest 100 vehicles.
-  infrastructure recommendations are inferred from EV adoption and potential.
-- Alternative fuel values are sometimes small; these fuels are treated as niche and interpreted cautiously.
-- Analysis operates at state level; intra-state variation (urban vs rural) is outside the scope.
+- Fuel classifications may not include aftermarket vehicle conversions.

-Despite these limitations, the methodology provides a robust basis for:
+Despite these limitations, the methodology provides a useful basis for:

-- understanding current EV adoption patterns
+- understanding EV adoption patterns
 - comparing regions and states
-- supporting high-level infrastructure and policy decisions.
+- supporting high-level infrastructure and policy analysis